mtlynch/mtlynch.io/_posts/2018-08-20-resurrecting-3.md

 {% include image.html file="function-diff.png" alt="Diff from YAPF changes" fig_caption=fig_caption max_width="614px" img_link=true class="img-border" %}

-Thie change made the `Cli` class slimmer and more logically cohesive.
+This change made the `Cli` class slimmer and more logically cohesive.
 It now consisted of just two public methods and one private one:

 * `run`
 * `generate_data`